 If you go into a hospice or hospital and are taking pancreatic enzymes, tell the staff about these.
 Explain that you need to take them with anything you eat to help digest your food, so you will need to take your capsules at mealtimes and with any snacks or milky drinks you have.
 It may help to keep the capsules by your bedside.

 Hospices or hospitals sometimes look at all your medicines and stop any that are no longer needed to reduce the number of pills you need to take.
 But it’s important that you continue to take pancreatic enzymes if you are eating.

 If you have diabetes as you approach the end of life, the way your diabetes is managed or monitored may change.
 For example, you may not need to monitor your blood sugar levels as much, and higher blood sugar levels may not be a problem if you are feeling well.

 Speak to your doctor, diabetes nurse or pancreatic dietitian for advice about how to manage diabetes.
 They may talk to you about changing the dose or type of diabetes medicine you take if, for example, you are eating less or have problems swallowing.
 They can also give you advice about how to manage diabetes alongside your other medicines – such as pancreatic enzymes.

 Some people get a dry mouth, which can be uncomfortable.
 It can also make it harder chew or swallow food.
 You may need more time to talk, or to take sips of fluid more often when you are talking.
 A dry mouth can be caused by the cancer itself, treatments such as opioid painkillers, or being generally run down.

 Speak to our nurses

-You can speak to our specialist nurses on our Support Line with any questions about fatigue or other symptoms at the end of life.
+You can speak to our specialist nurses on our Support Line with any questions about digestion, taking pancreatic enzymes or managing diabetes at the end of life.